 Butterfinger Logo

-The latest redesign to date has led to a simplification of the logo.
+The latest redesign has simplified the logo.
 The main title was also done with a gradient, but it has become less noticeable.
 The yellow outline has also been removed.
 The font has been updated and refined, making the logo look more modern.

 A barely noticeable white and blue shadow adds minimal volume to the logo.
 Today’s version of the logo evokes a sense of reliability and quality.
 The color palette, which has gone through years and dozens of redesigns, showed the company’s focus on history and tradition.